-“Having treated well over a thousand patients using LEAP, I can absolutely say that no other approach is as good for food sensitivity related health problems.
+“Having treated over 10,000 patients using LEAP, I can absolutely say that no other approach is as good for food sensitivity related health problems.
 LEAP simplifies what used to be a very difficult process by combining the best blood test with a simple but extremely effective method of building a healthy and delicious diet.
 LEAP is the best by far because it gives me a system that produces the most complete results in the quickest time possible.”

 Susan Linke, RD, MS, CLT